 Foot Complications in Diabetics

-Diabetes can lead to serious foot conditions.
+Diabetes can lead to serious foot complications seen by the podiatrists at Family Foot & Ankle Centers.
 While small wounds or cuts on the feet may not be a major alarm for many, this can quickly turn out to be an ugly infection for diabetics.
 But infections are just one of the complications that diabetics have to face.

 Diabetes can lead to nerve damage in the extremities which includes the feet.
 Diabetics suffering from neuropathy may experience a lack or total absence of sensation.
 This makes it possible for people to develop a cut or wound in their feet without knowing it.